crapp/qaccordion/README.md

 ### Demo Application

 In the `test` folder you can find a demo application that you can build with the library.
-You must use the CMake option `BUILD_TESTER` so it gets compiled.
+You must use the CMake option `QACCORDION_BUILD_TESTER` so it gets compiled.

 Linux example